aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

  * this operation MUST return an unsigned integer in the range 1 to 64 inclusive.
  * If the input is zero, this operation MUST return the beacons's hash length.
  * If no `split` is specified, or the `split` is a single character, this operation MUST return the beacons's hash length.
- * The `split` provides N numbers.
- * If the input number is less than N, this operation MUST return the zero-based Nth number in the list; otherwise,
+ * If the input number is less than the number of parts in the split, this operation MUST return the (zero-based) Nth number in the list;
- * this operation MUST return the last number in the list
+otherwise, this operation MUST return the last number in the `split`

 ### plainHash

- * A beacon configuration with none of the optional characters MUST use this operation, with a position of zero.
  * This operation MUST take a sequence of bytes as input.
  * This operation MUST take an unsigned integer `position` as input.
  * This operation MUST produce a valid UTF8 string as output.